 Euclid, the 'father of Geometry', wrote the book ,"Euclid's Elements", that is considered to be the greatest piece of historical works in mathematics.
 The book is divided into 13 parts and in it, Euclid has discussed in details about geometry (what is now called Euclidean geometry).
 His works are also well-known in the fields of spherical geometry, conic sections, and number theory.

 Aryabhatta, the greatest Indian scholar in the field of maths, has been famous for his theorems on astronomical bodies that have been found to be very accurate in terms of modern calculations.
 "Aryabhatiya", his only work to have survived has given the world innumerable theorems and research subjects.
 His two other major contributions are the introduction of zero to the world and calculating the approximate value of pi.
-His works are also spread in fields, like algebra, arithmetic, trigonometry, quadratic equations, and the sine table.
+His works are also spread in fields, like algebra, arithmetic, trigonometry.

 The French philosopher and scholar, Rene Descartes, was well-known for his method of expressing geometric shapes in the form of algebraic equation.
 It was because of Rene Descartes that we got introduced to the beautiful branch of co-ordinate geometry.
 The Cartesian coordinates, in fact, refer to his name.
 Besides this, Rene has contributed significantly in the field of optics and energy conservation.